ShashaankV/multiscalebrainvar/README.md

 <i>Multiscale variability in neuronal competition.
 Benjamin P Cohen, Carson C Chow, and Shashaank Vattikuti. 	arXiv: [q-bio.NC]</i>

-## Getting Started
+## Prerequisites and data format

 Computer code uses Julia v 0.6.0 for simulations.
 Requires "Distributions" package.
 Main output is raster comma delimited files (spike neuron index and time).
 Plotting can be done using Julia or other code (not added yet).

-## Network architectures
+## Network architectures and code

-There are three network architectures: 1) unstructured, 2) mutual inhibition between unstructured pools, and 3) continuum model.
+There are three network architectures: 1): unstructured network, 2) discrete mutual inhibition network (between unstructured pools), and 3) structured continuum network.
+Main codes for running simulations start with "run_".

 <!--What things you need to install the software and how to install them -->